 Make It Personal

 If you wish, you and your children can make your journal or box even more personal by including quotations, Bible verses, or photographs.

 Keep your gratitude journals for the entire month of November—or at least through Thanksgiving.
 As a special Thanksgiving Day activity, invite each family member to share one or two excerpts from their journals.

 With everyone’s hearts and minds turned toward giving thanks and recording blessings, I know that renewed attitudes and more pleasant temperaments will be the refreshing outcome.

 I hope you’ll join me!
-Will you take the Gratitude Challenge?
+Will you take the 30 Days of Gratitude Challenge?
 Leave a comment to let me know.